Keelhauled/CardOrganizerWPF/README.md

 5. Choose the UserData folder from the game you want to manage.

 ## Usage instructions
-Context menus can be used to load/replace/delete and otherwise manage the cards.
+The card organizer has to be started before the game since it runs the messaging server.
+Only the Koikatu plugin can connect to the server manually using ConfigurationManager at the moment.
 Change target to choose which scene to send the card to.
+Context menus on the cards and the categories can be used to load/replace/delete and otherwise manage everything.

+#### Shortcuts
 Hold left control and click on a category to select it and then hold lctrl and click on cards to move them to that category.
 When dragging cards into the program the cards are copied by default.
 Holding left shift lets you move them instead.